lukaspatschil/federated_storage/README.md

 ### Configuration and environment variables

-In the file `./.develop.env` you can configure some options via the following variables
+In the file `./.develop.env` you can configure some options via the following variables (by default this is already setup for you):

 * LoggerService
     *  LOG_FILE_PATH: where the log file should be saved